OOwinoK/microblog/README.md

-This is a boilerplate that can help anyone create a blog post projects quickly using Go It use MVC that can later during optimisation be modified to a micrp-services architecture
+This is a boilerplate that can help anyone create a blog post project quickly using Go It uses MVC that can later during optimisation be modified to a micro-services architecture